Publication Date: July 1, 2018

 “Mary.
 Why are you doing this?”
 Hamel’s livid face shone with perspiration.
 Air whistled between his teeth as he spoke, a nervous tic.

-She turned, and walked in the house.
+She spun around, and walked into the house.

 We stood stone-like as we watched her go.
 Grief and anger overwhelmed me.
 I longed to kill the man standing before me who defiled my sister.

 A week after our encounter with Gersham, I came home to see Martha sitting on the bench in the courtyard, shoulders bent.
 Martha never rested during the day.
-Her hands always stirred pots and made bread.
-Her feet always ran to finish her work.
+Her hands stirred pots and made bread.
+Her feet ran to finish her work.